Best Personal Loan Rates in Singapore (2023): When You Need It For Emergencies

 - Early Repayment Penalty: These loans do not have an early repayment penalty.

 Example: As a small business owner, you may not have sufficient cash flow to free up the purchase of operational supplies during peak periods.
 Once sales are settled, you can quickly repay the amount owed to the bank.
-This may be the most suitable for those who foresee needing to borrow cash multiple times throughout a year.
+This may be the most suitable for those who foresee needing to borrow cash multiple times throughout the year.

-Line of Credit / Overdraft Facility | Interest rate (% p.a.) | Highest loan amount |
+Line of Credit | Prevailing Interest rate (% p.a.) | Highest Loan Amount | Promotion |

-Up to 6X (Capped at S$200,000) if your annual income is S$120,000 and above |
+Citibank Ready Credit | 22.95% | Up to 4X your monthly income or up to 8X your monthly income if your annual income is S$120,000 and above | |

-Maybank CreditAble | 19.80% p.a. | Up to 4X your monthly salary |
+Maybank CreditAble | 19.80% | Up to 4X monthly income | |

-Up to 4x your monthly income if your annual income is S$30,000 – S$119,999 Up to 6x your monthly income if your annual income is S$120,000 and above |
+OCBC EasiCredit Personal Loan | 22.90% - 29.80% depending on your income | Up to 2x monthly income if your annual income is S$20,000 - S$29,999 Up to 4x monthly income if your annual income is S$30,000 - S$119,999 Up to 6x monthly income if your annual income is S$120,000 and above | - |

-Balance Transfer / Funds Transfer
+Personal Loan: Balance Transfer / Funds Transfer

 A Balance Transfer or Funds Transfer is a type of unsecured, short-term loan that uses the available credits on your credit card.